srudlio/Blacklist-check-for-networks-by-python-script/README.md

 yourAPIkey.combined.mail.abusix.zone,"127.0.0.2,127.0.0.3,127.0.0.4,127.0.0.11,127.0.0.12,127.0.0.200"
 yourAPIkey.dblack.mail.abusix.zone,"127.0.1.1,127.0.1.2,127.0.1.3"

-Abusix offers 6 url address for check for problems, but "combined.mail.abusix.zone" united 4 of them, for that reason we need to use only 2 links for check.
+Abusix offers 6 url addresses for check for problems, but "combined.mail.abusix.zone" united 4 of them, for that reason we need to use only 2 links for check.